Amazing Colombia!

 Day 4: Hacienda el Bosque & Termales del Ruiz hotel

 Hacienda el Bosque, located 30 minutes from Manizales sits in a high elevation area with gradients from 2,800 to 3,900 Meters.
-The area includes diverse habitats such as pastures for livestock and dairy production and large extensions of high Andean and Paramo forests that have been protected for more than 40 years.
+The area includes diverse habitats such as pastures for livestock and dairy production and large patches of high Andean and Paramo forests that have been protected for more than 40 years.
 The area has quality feeders for hummingbirds and tanagers where Collared Inca, White-bellied Woodstar, Mountain Velvetbreast, Sparkling Violetear, Tourmaline Sunangel, Tyrian Metaltail, Buff-Winged Starfrontlet and the incredible and sought-after Gray-breasted Mountain-Toucan can be found.
-The main attraction here is one of the most enigmatic species of Antpitta, the Crescent-faced Antpitta alongside the Central-Andes member of the Rufous Antpitta complex, the Equatorial Antpitta
+The main attraction here is one of the most enigmatic species of Antpitta, the Crescent-faced Antpitta alongside the Central-Andes member of the Rufous Antpitta complex, the Equatorial Antpitta.

-Afterwards, we will have lunch and enjoy the wonderful feeders at “Termales del Ruiz” where Rainbow-bearded Thornbill, Golden-breasted Puffleg and Shining Sunbeam can be found besides many others.
+Afterwards, we will drive to Termales del Ruiz to have lunch and enjoy the wonderful feeders where Rainbow-bearded Thornbill, Golden-breasted Puffleg and Shining Sunbeam can be found besides many others.

 Accommodation at Termales del Ruiz Hotel https://hoteltermalesdelruiz.com/